 Roll up into a giant cigar.

-Using a sharp knife cut the dough into 2 cm sections.Gently place each one in the muffin tray.
+Using a sharp knife cut the dough into 2 inch sections.Gently place each one in the muffin tray.
+Try to get 8 so measure the cigar and divide by 8 to get them exactly equal if that is your thing!

 Pre heat the oven to 180 C. Cover with clingfilm and wait until they have beautifully puffed up and almost doubled in size.
 Brush carefully with eggwash.